 Radiology is usually only required when the diagnosis is unclear, and this is most frequent in lesions with a deep component.

 The CT appearance is that of a strongly enhancing lobulated mass.
 The enhancement is typically homogeneous.
-On imaging alone, it is difficult to differentiate these lesions from other vascular lesions of the orbit, thus relying on patients age and clinical appearance.
+On imaging alone, it is difficult to differentiate these lesions from other vascular lesions of the orbit, thus relying on patient age and clinical appearance.

-During the first 3 - 6 months of life these masses enlarge before gradually reducing in size from the age of 12 - 18 months.
-30% have resolved by the age of 3 years and 75 -90% by the age of 7 years 3.
-Injection of corticosteroids or systemic administration is effective, but reserved for cases where vision is affected.
-Intra-tumoral laser therapy has also been used for larger lesions and, in recalcitrant cases, interferon or vincristine can be considered6.
+During the first 3-6 months of life, these masses enlarge before gradually reducing in size from the age of 12-18 months.
+30% have resolved by the age of 3 years and 75-90% by the age of 7 years 3.
+Injection of corticosteroids or systemic administration is effective but reserved for cases where vision is affected.
+Intra-tumoral laser therapy has also been used for larger lesions and, in recalcitrant cases, interferon or vincristine can be considered 6.

-Differential considerations include
+Differential considerations include:

 Updating… Please wait.

-Error Unable to process the form.
+Unable to process the form.
 Check for errors and try again.

 Thank you for updating your details.